ngokevin/w3c-webvr-presentation/content.md

 <!-- NOTES -->

-- Based on HTML, compatible with all existing/future libraries/frameworks: $/d3/Vue/React/Angular
+- Based on HTML, compatible with all existing libraries/frameworks
 - Good reason to have HTML as an intermediary layer between WebGL/three.js
+- All tools were on top of the notion of HTML
-- Ultimately, a declarative and extensible framework for three.js
+- Under the hood, A-Frame is an extensible, declarative framework for three.js...

 ------